bdreece/tinybroker/README.md

 ## Overview

-tinybroker is a message broker, which implements the pub/sub model, written in Go.
-Clients can interact with the broker's REST API using standard CRUD conventions on the "/{topic}" endpoints.
-Authentication is performed via JSON web tokens.
-Messages published to the broker are stored in memory using ring buffers.
+tinybroker is a message broker that implements the pub/sub model, written in Go.
+Clients can interact with the broker's REST API using standard CRUD conventions on "/{topic}" endpoints.
+Authentication is performed via JSON web tokens

 ---